joeFaddoul/livedrop-JoeFaddoul/docs/prompting/ground-truth-qa.md

 ---

-### Q06: Which products are not eligible for returns?
+### Q06: If I buy supplements or a Final Sale item on Shoplite, can I return them?
 **Expected retrieval context:** Document 5: Shoplite Return and Refund Policies
 **Authoritative answer:** Consumables, hygiene-related products, and items marked “Final Sale” are not eligible for return.
 **Required keywords in LLM response:** ["consumables", "hygiene products", "Final Sale"]